 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ý No
+Yes 🗵 No 🗆

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes " No ý
+Yes \square No \boxtimes

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ý No ̈
+Yes

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ý No ̈
+Yes 🗵 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ý

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer ý Non-accelerated filer "

-Accelerated filer "

-Smaller reporting company "

-Emerging growth company "

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes " No \circ

-Aggregate market value of the voting stock held by nonaffiliates of the registrant as of close of business on March 31, 2018: \$42.9 billion.

-Common stock outstanding at October 31, 2018: 626,158,598 shares.

-Documents Incorporated by Reference

-1. Portions of Emerson Electric Co.
-Notice of 2019 Annual Meeting of Shareholders and Proxy Statement incorporated by reference into Part III hereof.
+Large accelerated filer ⊠ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as o defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ Aggregate market value of the voting stock held by nonaffiliates of the registrant as of close of business on March 31, 2019: \$41.8 billion.
+Common stock outstanding at October 31, 2019: 609,153,835 shares.
+Documents Incorporated by Reference 1.
+Portions of Emerson Electric Co.
+Notice of 2020 Annual Meeting of Shareholders and Proxy Statement incorporated by reference into Part III hereof.